Book Tickets

 The loft walls consist of pine board-and-batten covered with whitewash.
 Here, cream was churned into butter and stored in the basement troughs.
 From the loft, a painted blue wood door opened onto a farm lane that connected the barn and farmhouse.

-The Cunningham Springhouse is a fine example of how farm life demanded an expert mix of craft, innovation, hard labour and self-sufficiency.
+The Cunningham Springhouse is a fine example of how farm life demanded craft, innovation, hard labour and self-sufficiency.

 Look for the water flowing into the sandstone troughs in the ground floor of the springhouse.
 The cool spring water keeps milk and other perishables from spoiling.